andretente/foo-portfolio/README.md

-### To run this demo on your machine follow this steps, and on the root of the project just run
+### To run this demo on your machine follow this steps:

     - Clone this repo to your computer
     - Navigate on the terminal to the root of the project